 I could make this complicated, or I could make it really simple.
 I’m kinda leaning towards the simple plan ’cause I’m wanting to eat this RIGHT NOW.
-So, if you’re okay with it, I’m gonna take two refrigerated pie crusts and roll them together to make a big one.
+So, if you’re okay with it, I’m gonna take two refrigerated pie crusts and roll them together to make a big one that will fit inside a 12″ cast iron skillet (ad).
 I could make my own pie crust, and so could you, but why do that today?
 Today, we want it to be easy as pie!

 The most scrumptious dessert in the whole wide world is a Triple Berry Crostata.